taufik-nurrohman/markdown/README.md

 **Rule 1:** The same type of emphasis can be nested only if one or both sides of the child emphasis begin and/or end with white-space or punctuation.

-These will create nested emphasis:
+This will create nested emphasis:

 <table>
   <thead>